-The maintenance of this appliance must be carried out by a suitably qualified person only. Ιt recommended maintain the unit on annual basis.
-Isolate all electrical supplies from the unit before commencing work.
-Danger of electrical shockl
+maintenance this of appliance must be carried out by a suitably qualified person only.
+It is recommended to maintain the unit on annual basis.
+Isolate electrical supplies from the before commencing work.
+Danger of electrical shock!

 CLEANING INSTRUCTIONS:

-Clean outer cladding of cylinder with a soft cloth dampened with warm water only.
-Do not use abrasive aggressive or cleaning materials, such as alcohol or petroleum based solvents, this as may damage the surface of the product.
+Clean outer cladding of

+cylinder with a soft cloth

+dampened with warm water

+only.
+Do not use abrasive or

+aggressive cleaning

+materials, such as alcohol or

+petroleum based solvents, as

+this may damage the surface

+of the product.